djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/README.md

 Web search and crawling tools for fetching external HR-related content or policies.

 Reasoning agents to understand employee queries contextually and provide accurate guidance.

+Code Engine:
+Acts as the connector enabling communication between Orchestrate and the AI agents in the Agent Lab.

 > [!IMPORTANT]
 > This lab uses a simulator for a Human Capital Management system.
 However, this could be easily changed to any real system running in production such as Workday or others.